Negligent Mishandling of a Corpse in Florida

 Cemetery Maintenance Negligence

-Families pay an annual or monthly maintenance fee in exchange for proper upkeep of their loved one’s grave.
+Families pay an annual or monthly maintenance fee in exchange for the proper upkeep of their loved one’s grave.
 Unfortunately, not all funeral homes and cemeteries honor this contract by:

 - Not cutting the grass and maintaining the burial plot according to the maintenance contract.